I want to be proud of my words.

 I wanted to maintain the momentum.

-But I also wanted to pen more serious pieces – mainly because I’m not as witty as Luvvie Ajayi, and I knew my gift was to write from a personal standpoint rather than offer cultural criticism or an op-ed.
-Also knowing that xoJane had a more frequent pay cycle (every two weeks opposed to net 30!) and diverse readership, I pitched a few more personal pieces.
+But I also wanted to pen more serious pieces – mainly because I’m not as witty as Luvvie Ajayi, and I knew my gift was to write more from a personal standpoint rather than offer cultural criticism or an op-ed.
+Also knowing that xoJane had a more frequent and established pay cycle (every two weeks opposed to net 30!) and diverse readership, I pitched a few more personal pieces.
 I was determined to churn out as many essays as I could at $50 a pop mainly because I needed the money, and I didn’t consider my pen game to be Essence- or Ebony-worthy yet despite the few accolades I had already received.

 I never got a response on those pitches, presumably because they weren’t written in the same tone as my weight and hair pieces.
 I was neither talking about myself nor pissing anyone off, although that wasn’t explicitly supposed to be the site’s goal. xoJane described itself as a place where “women go to be their unabashed selves, and where their unabashed selves are applauded — regardless of age, size, ability, location, occupation, race, ethnicity, sexual orientation, economic status, relationship status, sexual preferences or lifestyle choices.”
 Or at least that's what founder and editor-in-chief Jane Pratt may have wanted us to believe.
 But as I scrolled through the other published stories to see if a topic would trigger a memory I could expound on, I noticed that the writers weren’t exhibiting brazenness or sassiness.
 They were submitting extremely self-deprecating journal entries, divulging details that fed the internet trolls and made all of us fodder to xoJane’s commenters and other outlets.
 Stories that probably put us on writer blacklists of more reputable publications and caused editors to shun us and take us less seriously because we showed no discretion by writing humiliating clickbait for a bonafide content mill that only embarrassed and underpaid us by at least $100.